10Beasts: A Unique Affiliate Site Case Study

 The third step: deployment & the first win

 So now, we have our shiny new toy, err comparison table, ready for the test.

-We set up a split test on our preferred CRO testing software, VWO.
-And started testing.
+We set up a split test on our preferred CRO testing software: VWO.
+We then began testing.

 This is a waiting game